kstad21/cse15l-lab-reports/index.md

         government/Alcohol_Problems/DraftRecom-PDF.txt:2
         government/Alcohol_Problems/Session4-PDF.txt:11
         ```
-        - note: we can see that session 4 mentions addiction the most (assuming there's an even spread of mentions across lines), though all of them mention it a fair amount.
+        - `grep` searches `Alcohol_Problems` recursively for "addict" and returns the files and line match count.
+We can see that session 4 mentions addiction the most (assuming there's an even spread of mentions across lines), though all of them mention it a fair amount.
 This can also give us an overall idea of entertwined alcoholism and addiction are in these government documents.
 - `grep -f`: take input from lines in a file and display matches
     - **example 1:** pull from a file called `parties.txt`, containing a list of government parties (Democrat, Republican, Independent), and search the `government` directory for party.
 For easier viewing, I directed this to a file called `gov-party.txt`.
 Note that the working directory is `technical`.
         - command: `grep -f parties.txt $(find government) > gov-party.txt`